 When we decide to make major changes in our lives, it is very likely that feelings and emotions show up that have not been explored before.
-Using creative art task can support us to address, process and release strong emotions; let go of patters of thinking and behaviour, forgive inevitable mistakes we make in life, and to leave all that do not support us any more behind.
+Using creative art tasks can support us to address, process and release strong emotions; let go of patters of thinking and behaviour, forgive inevitable mistakes we have make in life, and to leave all that do not support us any more behind.

 Benefits of Therapeutic Art Activities

 Therapeutic Art Activities are a great compliment to the coaching process.
 Instead of simply making lists of ideas, qualities or dreams you can make them visual by adding an artistic touch such as creating a vision-board or a selfie.
-Apart from the benefits listed below, using art in coaching makes the coaching process deeper, more creative and fun.
+Apart from the benefits listed below, using art in coaching makes the coaching process deeper, more creative and often much more fun.